Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-It only remains to verify that the depth of the search trees of the algorithm are upper bounded by a polynomial.
+It only remains to verify that the depth of the search trees of the algorithm is upper bounded by a polynomial.
 Since not every reduction removes a vertex (some only modify the separation $(L,S,R)$), it is crucial to guarantee some kind of progress for each reduction.
-Since each reduction decreases another measure $\eta(L,S,R,E) := 3 \ss + 2 \sr + \sl + 2 |E|$, by at least one, and this measure is upper bounded by a polynomial, the depth of the search trees is bounded by a polynomial.
+We will argue that each reduction decreases another polynomially-bounded measure $\eta(L,S,R,E) := 3 \ss + 2 \sr + \sl + 2 |E|$, by at least one, and the depth of the search trees is therefore polynomial.
+For those reductions that remove one or more vertices, it is easily seen that $\eta(L,S,R,E)$ decreases by at least one.
+In the Separation case, the instance $(L,\emptyset,R)$ leads to two instances $(\emptyset,\emptyset,L)$ and $(\emptyset,\emptyset,R)$ in a first step, and for each of these two instances, the measure decreases by at least one, since $|R_3|\ge |L_3|$.
+In a second step, an instance $(\emptyset,\emptyset,R)$ is replaced by $(L',S',R')$ where the measure decreases by at least one since $|L'|>|S'|$.
+For those reductions where only the partition $(L,S,R)$ is modified, it suffices to note that either a vertex is moved from $S$ to $L\cup R$ (in the cases No neighbor in $L$ and No neighbor in $R$) or that a degree-3 vertex is moved from $R$ to $S$ and a degree-3 vertex is moved from $S$ to $L$ (Two neighbors in $L$ with $|R_3|\ge |L_3|+2$).